stgm/scientific-programming-1/90 Python/20 Basics/05 Programs.md

 : Performing basic mathematical manipulations such as adding or multiplying.

 conditional execution
-: Verifying whether a condition is met en dependant on verification perform specific actions.
+: Verifying whether a condition is dependent on verification to perform specific actions.

 repetition
 : Repeating a single task or set of tasks multiple times, often times with variation between repetitions.